fukamachi/dexador/README.markdown

 # Dexador

-Dexador is yet another HTTP client for Common Lisp.
+Dexador is yet another HTTP client for Common Lisp with neat APIs and connection-pooling.

 ## Warning